God looks down from heaven on the children of men, to see if there are any who understand, who seek after God. Psalm 53:2

 11 The Lord said to Moses, “How long will this people provoke me?
 And how long will they not believe in me, for all the signs which I have shown among them?
 12 I will strike them with the pestilence and disinherit them, and from you, will make a nation greater and mightier than they.”

 Moses Intercedes for the People

 14 They will tell it to the inhabitants of this land.
-They have heard that you, the Lord, are among this people; for you, the Lord, are seen face to face, and your cloud stands over them, and you go before them, in a pillar of cloud by day, and in a pillar of fire by night.
+They have heard that you, Lord, are among this people, that you, Lord, are seen face to face, that your cloud stands over them, and that you go before them in a pillar of cloud by day and in a pillar of fire by night.
 15 Now if you killed this people as one man, then the nations which have heard of your fame will speak, saying, 16 ‘Because the Lord was not able to bring this people into the land which he swore to them, therefore he has slain them in the wilderness.’

 17 And now, I beseech you, let the power of my Lord be great, just as you have spoken, saying, 18 ‘The Lord is slow to anger and abundant in loving kindness, forgiving iniquity and disobedience, and he will by no means clear the guilty, visiting the iniquity of the fathers on the children, on the third and on the fourth generation.’
 19 Pardon, I beseech you, the iniquity of this people according to the greatness of your mercy, just as you have forgiven this people, from Egypt right until now.”